2D-Zernike polynomials and coherent state quantization of the unit disc: Coherent state quantization: General scheme

 The matrix elements of $A_f$ with respect to the basis $\{|e_n\rangle\}$ are give by

-The operator $A_f$ is \begin{enumerate} \item[(a)]symmetric if $f(x)$ is real valued. \item[(b)]bounded if $f(x)$ is bounded. \item[(c)]self-adjoint if $f(x)$ is real semi-bounded (through Friedrich's extension). \end{enumerate} In order to view the upper symbol $f$ of $A_f$ as a quantizable object (with respect to the family $\mathcal{F}_{\mathfrak{H}}$) a reasonable requirement is that the so-called lower symbol of $A_f$ defined as
+The operator $A_f$ is \begin{enumerate} \item[(a)]symmetric, if $f(x)$ is real valued. \item[(b)]bounded, if $f(x)$ is bounded. \item[(c)]self-adjoint, if $f(x)$ is real semi-bounded (through Friedrich's extension). \end{enumerate} In order to view the upper symbol $f$ of $A_f$ as a quantizable object (with respect to the family $\mathcal{F}_{\mathfrak{H}}$) a reasonable requirement is that the so-called lower symbol of $A_f$ defined as

 be a smooth function on $X$ with respect to some topology assigned to the set $X$.
-Associating to the classical observable $f(x)$ the mean value $\langle x|A_f|x\rangle$ one can also get the so-called Berezin transform $B[f]$ with $B[f](x)=\langle x|A_f|x\rangle$, for example, see \cite{Mo} for details.
+Associating to the classical observable $f(x)$ the mean value $\langle x|A_f|x\rangle$, one can also get the so-called Berezin transform $B[f]$ with $B[f](x)=\langle x|A_f|x\rangle$, see for example \cite{Mo} for further details.